SYMA X5UW quadcopter review

 The camera comes detached from the quad.
 After the camera is mounted under the belly of the aircraft, there are no visible wires or antennas.
 The angle of the lens can’t be adjusted.

 My first positive surprise was that it has a micro SD slot loaded with a 4GB memory card.
-This is good news because the recorded videos are stored directly on the camera not requiring a smartphone in order to capture videos.
-Also, I expect better image quality due to the fact that the videos/photos are not saved from the live-video feed like in the case of other WIFI FPV cameras.
+This is good news because the recorded videos are stored directly on the camera, not requiring a smartphone to capture them.
+Also, I expect better image quality because the videos/photos are not saved from the live video feed like in the case of other WIFI FPV cameras.

-If the SYMA X5UW quadcopter is connected to your mobile device through the SymaGO APP, the videos/photos are stored in both locations (camera’s and smartphone’s memory).
+If the SYMA X5UW quadcopter is connected to your mobile device through the SymaGO APP, the videos/photos are stored in both locations (camera and smartphone memory).

 One minute of recorded video occupies about 5MB.
 Both photos and videos have a resolution of 1280 x 720 pixels.Syma X5UW quadcopter review - Camera